Chris Eccleshall: Original designs

 The Eccleshall Scimitar (24.75" scale), Barracuda (25.5") and Excalibur bass have original shapes based on outward curves, rather than the inward curves of traditional electric guitars derived from the rounded classical guitar - and the pointed lower horn of the Scimitar is reminiscent of that of the Gibson mandolin.

 Variations

 Eccleshall's C-Model acoustic guitar has a classical guitar shaped body, but for steel strings.
-His "Special" is a variant of this.
+His "Special" is a slightly larger variant of this.
 Many of Eccleshall's standard designs are modified versions of shapes associated with Gibson guitars.
 His B-Model acoustic is based on the J-200 acoustic, but is smaller.
 The Kestrel and Falcon electric guitars have solid bodies but with a 335 outline.
 The MC Model has the 175 outline but in 3/4 size with a slimline body.
 His 335-style bass is a unique hollow-bodied instrument used by Eddie Macdonald of The Alarm, Peter Hook of Joy Division & New Order and Simon Gallup of The Cure.
 Eccleshall's solid electric mandolin is used by many electric folk bands and features a pick-up hand-wound by Eccleshall.